-Cambridge Master of Finance (MFin) programme was ranked first in the Financial Times 2016 ranking of post-experience master of finance courses worldwide.
-The strength of our career outcomes has been a key contributing factor to our position in the rankings, with over 91 per cent placement success on average (three months out) over the last three years despite the challenging job markets in financial services.
+The Cambridge Master of Finance (MFin) programme was ranked second in the Financial Times 2020 ranking of post-experience master of finance courses worldwide.
+The strength of our career outcomes has been a key contributing factor to our position in the rankings, with careers service ranking first among post-experience master of finance courses globally, and a career outcome of over 89 per cent placement success on average (three months out) over the last three years despite the challenging job markets in financial services.

-Below are some of the career metrics where the Cambridge MFin ranked first.
+Below are some of the career metrics where the Cambridge MFin scored highly:

-- Aims achieved, with 85 per cent of our responding alumni saying they fulfilled their goals or reasons for doing a masters.
+- Aims achieved with 86 per cent of our responding alumni saying they fulfilled their goals or reasons for doing a masters.

-Additionally, the Cambridge MFin has a number of ties to the finance industry, which is clearly exhibited in the rich portfolio of corporate sponsored projects our students undertake every year and the broad range of senior city speakers we bring in on campus every week to share their professional insights with the class.
+Additionally, the Cambridge MFin has a number of ties to the finance industry.
+This is clearly exhibited in the rich portfolio of corporate sponsored projects our students undertake every year and the broad range of senior city speakers we bring in on campus every week to share their professional insights with the class.

 What to expect

-From your first week with the Cambridge MFin, you will be encouraged to take steps to develop your career in finance.
-Here we outline the career service students rely on during and after MFin.
+From your first week, you will be encouraged to take steps to develop your career in finance.
+Here we outline the career service students rely on during and after the MFin programme.

 Individual support with professional and personal development

-Engagement with world’s leaders in finance in and outside the classroom
+Engagement with world-leaders in finance in and outside the classroom

 Our City Speaker Series brings the world’s authorities in finance to the MFin classroom.
 Students meet industry leaders, ask questions and share ideas with them over dinner arranged in different colleges.
 In the classroom, the students are navigated through the programme by the faculty, who have each made a significant mark in their fields.